 Conditions screened for

 This is a common problem that can develop at any age, involving the digestion of lactose found in animal milks and dairy products.
-People with lactose intolerance are unable to break down two sugars called glucose and galactose, due to reduced production of the enzyme, lactase.
+People with lactose intolerance are unable to break down two sugars called glucose and lactose, due to reduced production of the enzyme, lactase.
 This causes bacteria to develop in the digestive system.

 Also known as gluten intolerance, coeliac disease is fairly common and can develop and be diagnosed at any age.
 It involves the small intestines becoming hypersensitive to gluten, causing inflammation and an inability to absorb important nutrients.
 This leads to digestive problems and a range of other symptoms.
 Trigger foods include wheat, barley and rye found in pasta, cakes, cereals, bread and some sauces.

 Bitter taste is caused by sensitivity to bitter-tasting compounds called glucosinolates, found in foods such as cabbage, broccoli, sprouts and other cruciferous vegetables.
 People who have this increased sensitivity are known as ‘tasters’.
-The presence of this genetic trait can determine whether someone is likely to have an increased bitter taste response to certain foods than ‘non-tasters’.
+The presence of this trait can determine whether someone is likely to have an increased bitter taste response to certain foods than ‘non-tasters’.

 A certain type of antibiotics – aminoglycosides – are known to cause damage to the inner ear.
 Some children carry a mitochondrial mutation that predisposes them to severe hearing loss after just one dose of these antibiotics.
-Screening for genetic variants of these four conditions can mean that, if symptoms develop, the condition can be diagnosed and treated faster.
+Screening for DNA variants of these four conditions can mean that, if symptoms develop, the condition can be diagnosed and treated faster.